sysfce2/AviSynth_masktools/README.md

 - filters are auto registering their mt mode as MT_NICE_FILTER for Avisynth+
 - Avisynth+ high bit depth support (incl. planar RGB, color spaces with alpha plane are supported from v2.2.7) All filters are now supporting 10, 12, 14, 16 bits and float
   Note: From v2.2.15 the 32 bit float U and V chroma channels are 0 centered instead of 0.5, supporting the change in Avisynth+ in May 2018.
-Use masktools2 v2.2.14 with Avs+ r2664
+This change affects lut functions and mt_diff.
-  Threshold and sc_value parameters are scaled automatically to the current bit depth (v2.2.5-) from a default 8-bit value.
+  (The last Avisynth+ version that matches masktools 2.2.14 is Avs+ r2664) Threshold and sc_value parameters are scaled automatically to the current bit depth (v2.2.5-) from a default 8-bit value.
   Y,U,V,A (and parameters chroma/alpha) negative (memset) values are scaled automatically to the current bit depth (v2.2.7-, chroma/alpha v.2.2.8) from a default 8-bit value.
   Default range of such parameters can be overridden to 8-16 bits or float.